flatscrew/rasterflow-docs/content/2.operations/meta/save.md

 ---
 title: Save
-description: Multipurpose file saver, that uses other native save handlers depending on extension, use the format specific save ops to specify additional parameters.
+description: "Multipurpose file saver, that uses other native save handlers depending on extension, use the format specific save ops to specify additional parameters."
 links:
   - label: "gegl:save"
     to: "https://gegl.org/operations/gegl-save"